-The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments, biological assets, defined benefit plan assets, acquisitions, and liabilities associated with certain share-based compensation, which are stated at fair value.
+The consolidated financial statements have been prepared on a historical cost basis except for cash and cash equivalents, derivative instruments, biological assets, defined benefit plan assets, investments, and liabilities associated with certain share-based compensation, which are stated at fair value.
 Liabilities associated with employee benefits are stated at actuarially determined present values.